vtex/faststore/packages/core/README.md

 4. **Open the source code and start editing!**

-   Your site is now running at `http://localhost:8000`!
+   Your site is now running at `http://localhost:3000`!

-> Note: You'll also see a second link: `http://localhost:8000/___graphql`.
-This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/docs/tutorial/part-4/#use-graphiql-to-explore-the-data-layer-and-write-graphql-queries).
-Also, if you want to query for dynamic data (allProducts, allCollections, search etc), you can use tools like [GraphQL Playground](https://github.com/graphql/graphql-playground) and configure it to query `http://localhost:8000/api/graphql`

     Open the `awesome.store` directory in your code editor of choice and edit `src/pages/index.tsx`.
 Save your changes and the browser will update in real-time!